jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 conversions, sample frequency alignment, filtering, etc.

-Separate these architectural roles into separate modules in order to enable reuse, modulear development and a transparent, configurable pipeline.
+Separate these architectural roles into separate modules in order to enable reuse, modular development and a transparent, configurable pipeline.

 #### Configurable Pipeline for Reuse and Transparency